leahpjoyce/Arcade-game/README.md

 # Arcade-Game
-This game used the application of Object-Oriented JavaScript, HTML5 Canvas, and Responsive Design.
+This game uses the application of Object-Oriented JavaScript, HTML5 Canvas, and Responsive Design.

 ## How to play